kairos-io/kairos-docs/content/en/docs/Advanced/partition_encryption.md

 7441c78f1976fb23e6a5c68f0be35be8375b135dcb36fb03cecc60f39c7660bd
 ```

-This is the hash you should use in the definition of the `SealedVolume` in the
+This is the TPM hash you should use in the definition of the `SealedVolume` in the examples below.
-examples below.

 ### Scenario: Automatically generated keys